 We have crafted our plan to ensure that we are exceeding the guidelines laid out by the Centers for Disease Control and Prevention, American Dental Association, OSHA, the Arkansas Department of Health.

 - Offering masks to patients who do not have one.
 Please note: Our clinics have the adequate number of face masks to offer to patients.
 However, if you have your own face mask, please wear it and it will allow us to save masks for patients who do not have them.

 - All patients will be asked to wait in the parking lot until they are called in for their procedure.
 All guests of the patient will be asked to remain in their car until the procedure has been completed.
-We kindly ask that only one parent accompany their child to their appointment.

 - Limiting the number of patients and guests in the clinic at any given time.
 Adult patients will be asked to enter alone, while children and adults requiring special assistance will be permitted only one caregiver to enter the facility at a time.

 - All patients will be screened for fever, symptoms, and underlying health conditions before entering the clinics.
 All patients will use an antimicrobial mouth rinse as a pretreatment measure.

 - Sick patients will not be allowed to enter the clinic.

 - Offering live video appointments for patients who are at risk, or are infected to be screened safely.

 - Offering live video appointments for patients whose appointments do not require an in-person visit.